PLANT CONSERVATION RESEARCH

 What kind of work do we do?

-In-situ conservation is work that is done on site, in the area where the plant naturally grows.
+In-situ conservation is work that is in the area where the plant naturally grows.
 We collect plant samples and seeds to study later, monitor populations, transplant endangered species out of harm’s way, and re-vegetate with seeds or seedlings in their native habitats.

-Ex-situ conservation is work that is done off site at Red Butte Garden or at other facilities around the West.
-This work involves storing seeds in seed banks to preserve the genetic material, testing seed germination and viability to better understand how to propagate a species, and caring for living specimens that have been propagated or salvaged from project sites.
+Ex-situ conservation is work that is done at Red Butte Garden or at other facilities around the West.
+This work involves off-site storing seeds in seed banks to preserve the genetic material, testing seed germination and viability to better understand how to propagate a species, and studying living specimens that have been propagated or salvaged from project sites.

 What is biodiversity?